Email: hello@idora.law

 Fanciful/Coined Marks

-Imaginary or invented marks that were created to serve as trademarks.
+Fanciful or coined marks are imaginary or invented marks that were created to serve as trademarks.
 Like arbitrary marks, they are considered much stronger than suggestive marks and afforded greater protection by the USPTO and courts.
 Examples include, KODAK® for cameras and XEROX® for copiers.

 Arbitrary Marks

-Real words but have no connection to the goods or services offered.
+Arbitrary marks are real words but have no connection to the goods or services offered.
 For example, Apple® for computers or Delta® for an airline.
 Arbitrary marks are strong marks and entitled protection because they are highly distinctive.

 Suggestive Marks

-Hint at the nature or aspect of the goods or services but do not state it outright.
+Suggestive marks hint at the nature or aspect of the goods or services but do not state it outright.
 For example, Coopertone® for sunscreen or Jaguar® for a fast car.

 Descriptive Marks

-Describe the goods or services to which they relate.
+Descriptive marks describe the goods or services to which they relate.
 They are generally not registerable because they fail to identify and distinguish the source of the goods or services.
 However, a descriptive mark can acquire distinctiveness through continual use.
 For example, Bank of America® and American Airlines® have attained the required distinctiveness.

 Generic Marks

-Words or symbols that do nothing more than communicate what type of goods or services are being offered.
+Generic marks are words or symbols that do nothing more than communicate what type of goods or services are being offered.
 For example, “Hair Salon” on its own cannot be registered as a trademark because it is a generic term for the services offered.